wilcooo/TagPro-ModFather/README.md

 Tags should be given conservative, an in-game modifier with just settings on the homepage shouldn't also be 'out-game'.
 A script that puts a statistic on every ball shouldn't be 'visual', because the purpose of the script is being informative.
 People won't click 'visual' if they want to get statistics scrits.
 'Spectating' tag should only be given to scripts specifically made for speccers, not to visual enhancing scripts that also happen to look nice while spectating.

 ### Hosting options
 **reddit**: scripts should be posted to /r/ModFather in a certain format.
 They can be edited by only the original poster though :/ upvotes can just be a reddit plugin (maybe).
-Installs?
+Counting installs/upvotes?
 No idea

 **reddit wiki**: Anyone can edit, there's karma requirement, moderator approvement..
 It'll feel like doing double work, with the regular wiki also existing.
 Upvotes and installs?
 No idea